Scout a street, compare up to five spots, sign with evidence.

 • Silhouettes, not people

-Real engine output — the annotated overlay behind every Location Score.
+Real engine output — the counting overlay behind our measured data.
 Silhouettes and boxes, not identities.

 The deal at stake